-In September 2023, the GSWA Board of Director Chair Andrew Gayle and members of the Receiver team met and agreed that GSWA and the Receiver would find ways to work more closely now to help prepare GSWA for the eventual ending of the Receivership and transfer of those duties, as follows:
+In September 2023, the GSWA Board of Director Chair Andrew Gayle and members of the Receiver team met and agreed that GSWA and the Receiver find ways to work more closely now to help prepare GSWA for the eventual ending of the Receivership and transfer of those duties, as follows:

 - i.
-The Receiver would attend all future GSWA Board meetings and report on the status of the Ordot Dump Post-Closure matters, of which this Special Report is an example. - ii.
+The Receiver would attend all future GSWA Board meetings and report on the status of the Ordot Dump Post-Closure matters. - ii.
 Chris Lund, Receiver Representative in charge of the Ordot Dump Post-Closure Facility, would work with GSWA. - iii.
 Irv Slike, GSWA's General Manager, will review the operating costs of the Ordot Dump Post-Closure Facility and explore areas where costs reductions can be implemented under the Brown & Caldwell Operations Contract for this coming year and the next, the last two (2) years of the initial seven (7) year term contract. - iv.
-If GSWA would like the Operations Contract re-procured and not extend the Brown & Caldwell contract, the Receiver, working closely with GSWA, will initiate the procurement process to select a contractor for future years.
+If GSWA would like the Operations Contract re-procured and not extend the Brown & Caldwell contract, the Receiver, working closely with GSWA, will initiate the procurement process to select a contractor for future years. - v.
+The Receiver will work with the GSWA Controller, Kathy Kakigi, in setting up the new Bank of Guam account that would allow for the earning of higher levels of interest income from the Ordot Dump Post Closure funds.
+Ms. Kakigi's involvement will make transitioning this account to GSWA easier as well as provide the Receivership with the benefit of her financial experience in selecting the investments for the fund.